STRATCOM / ROC ID Card

 The Armed Forces Network Taiwan (AFNT) studios were also located in the Sugar Building.
 Frank Fellers hosted an evening show called “China Night” for a few months.
 You can listen to one of his programs by clicking here.

-This area was, and still is, called Ximending.
+This area around the Sugar Building was, and still is, called Ximending.
 It covered many blocks with small shops selling every conceivable item.
 The shop keepers seemed to take pleasure in haggling over the price of an item.
 I remember the shops being open late into the evening.
 I was able to buy all the components for my custom stereo speakers and turntable enclosure from the shops.

 There were also several theaters in the area.
 Many of the movies shown were from studios is the US but had Mandarin sub-titles.
 It made for an interesting experience watching them!